Goldsmiths Media Forum: Does local journalism matter?

 In the past few years, criticism around diversity in the media lead to pledges to make journalism more inclusive.
 However, according to an NCTJ Diversity report, in 2022, 12% of people from ethnic minorities were working in journalism, a 6% increase from 2018, although 14% of that number were working in junior roles.
 In senior roles, only 6% were working as editors.

-Professor Natalie Fenton, who was moderating the panel said: “Holding power to account sends us into local authorities and courtrooms.
-If we actually flip that and say that local democracy does not punish [power] where citizens are powerless, then local newspapers have a role in dealing with that powerlessness.
+Professor Natalie Fenton, who was moderating the panel said: “Yes, holding power to account sends us into local authorities and courtrooms.
+But if we actually flip that and say that local democracy does not flourish where citizens are powerless, then local newspapers have a role in dealing with that powerlessness.
 Who is the most powerless?
-And how can we change those oppressive structures that have been ongoing in our communities for a long time.”
+And how can we change those oppressive structures that have been ongoing in our communities for a long time?”

 The Media Forum is held every Thursday at 5:30 pm in the Professor Stuart Hall building.
 Pic: Lucy Snell